-- B8 Conditions will be applied to licences as considered appropriate to the welfare of the child / children.
-In addition as the roles that child performers undertake can be varied there are occasions when they can be exposed to issues of physiological and physical concern (for example a part in a horror film; scenes of death; simulated drowning etc.).
+- B7 The Council cannot grant licences for children residing here but with an intention of performing abroad.
+This is a Magistrates Court function. - B8 Conditions will be applied to licences as considered appropriate to the welfare of the child / children.
+In addition, as the roles that child performers undertake can be varied there are occasions when they can be exposed to issues of physiological and physical concern (for example a part in a horror film; scenes of death; simulated drowning etc.).
 The Council may therefore require a suitable and sufficient risk assessment covering issues of concern and information as part of an application detailing the synopsis of a role including a script. - B9 The Council will have regard to any relevant guidance (such as the NNCEE Guide to Child Performance Licensing and Department of Education) advice on interpretation of the legal requirements when considering applications. - B10 The Council does not interpret the law as to allow the extension of a licence once it has expired.
 In such cases a new application would need to be made.
 Applications to vary (including to extend) a licence will be considered provided the licence concerned is still current or the permission concerned has not yet commenced. - B11 The Council expects organisations working with children and young people to have child protection policies in place and for these to be provided with applications.
-Such policies should comply with good practice guidance and identify a safeguarding lead for the licence concerned and also provide an awareness of safeguarding issues - B12 Council policy is that children taking part in performances or licensed rehearsals should have one break of at least an hour when present for four or more consecutive hours unless the chaperone present believes the minimum 45 minute break prescribed in legislation is appropriate.
-This is because although the Council recognises that Regulations stipulate performance breaks after certain periods of time, these are minimum requirements and the Council reserves the right to require additional breaks beyond these, dependant on the role concerned and the age of the child - B13 In respect of overnight breaks it is expected that most children should have a break of no less than 14 hours duration. - B14 Where a licence holder is arranging education for a child through private tuition the council may require evidence of that teacher's suitability and also that the children are being tutored in appropriate surroundings - B15 Tutoring for children absent from school may only take place on days on which the child would normally be required to attend a Local Authority maintained school.
+Such policies should comply with good practice guidance and identify a safeguarding lead for the licence concerned and provide an awareness of safeguarding issues - B12 Council policy is that children taking part in performances or licensed rehearsals should have one break of at least an hour when present for four or more consecutive hours unless the chaperone present believes the minimum 45 minute break prescribed in legislation is appropriate.
+This is because although the Council recognises that Regulations stipulate performance breaks after certain periods of time, these are minimum requirements and the Council reserves the right to require additional breaks beyond these, dependent on the role concerned and the age of the child - B13 In respect of overnight breaks it is expected that most children should have a break of no less than 14 hours duration. - B14 Where a licence holder is arranging education for a child through private tuition the council may require evidence of that teacher's suitability and also that the children are being tutored in appropriate surroundings - B15 Tutoring for children absent from school may only take place on days on which the child would normally be required to attend a Local Authority maintained school.
 Thus weekend and school holiday tutoring is not permitted.
-On days when tutoring is permitted the Council does not support such tutoring after 5pm. - B16 Children are not expected to be left to travel home or to their temporary living accommodation unless accompanied by a suitably competent adult.
-As part of its assessment of the suitability of accommodation the Council may also
+On days when tutoring is permitted it should not be provided after 5pm. - B16 Children are not expected to be left to travel home or to their temporary living accommodation unless accompanied by a suitably competent adult.
+As part of its assessment of the suitability of accommodation the Council may also consider the distance from the performance; the method of travel to and from the place of performance; and availability of interconnecting rooms